sikandersultan/Project-1/README.md

 - [Bulma.io](https://bulma.io/) (CSS framework)

 ## Tasks

 - Elliott: Mainly responsible for the food part of the website, front end and back end.
 Also helped a lot in debugging
 - Komal: Styling the food and drinks website as well as coming up with new ideas on how to make it look better with cleaner looking UI
 - Sikander: Mostly working on the front end and back end of the drink part of the website

+## Future Developments

+For further development of our page we could do several other things.
+For starters, it could be more user-friendly.
+At the moment, we have not separated local storage values from the main page.
+It is next to the search box which makes it look a bit cluttered.
+Additionally, users should be able to add their searches or some random search as a favourite to make it easier to find.
+It could be a separate web page or be in a toolbar on top or on the side of the main web page.

+We could also add API’s related to maps which could help the user with not only finding what kind of food and drink they’d like, but also provide them with a resource on where to go to find the same variety of refreshments and dining.
+We could also add a link to some kind of visual aid on their searches like a YouTube video, which could help them visualise more what their dinner would be like.

 ## Demo Gif for food website